Analytics-at-Sauder/Analytics-at-Sauder.github.io/p06_rfm_analysis.md

-The customer records are grouped by recency of their purchase, the frequency by their quantity, and the monetary value of the purchases.
+The customer records are grouped by the recency of the purchases, the frequency of the quantities, and the monetary value of the purchases.

-### Recency Scores
+### Recency

 To calculate recency, a snapshot date is created.
-This date is one day after the most recent invoice date of the data set.
+This date is one day after the most recent invoice date of the dataset.
 The date difference is used to show the recency of the purchase.

 ```python